Captain Ritchie returns for Scotland's France warm-up

-World Cup 2023: France v Scotland - Jamie Ritchie in Gregor Townsend's side
+World Cup 2023 build-up: France v Scotland - Jamie Ritchie in Gregor Townsend's side

 Last updated on .From the section Scottish Rugby